Kirilesku/test/README.md

 #### Reporting

-Reports for every run of AddEmployeeScenario.xml suite are stored in "reports" folder in root of the project.
+Reports for every run of AddEmployeeScenario.xml suite are stored in "report" folder in root of the project.